 \subsection{Limitations and Future Work}

 Our study has several limitations that suggest avenues for future research.

-First, we manipulated the perceived level of AI authorship using a quantitative ratio of sentences, which, while systematic, does not account for the semantic importance of those sentences.
-A sentence containing the main thesis of an argument carries more weight than one providing a minor detail; consequently, the perceived influence of AI likely varied depending on which specific sentences were highlighted.
-Future work should explore how readers' perceptions are affected when AI contributes to different functional parts of a text, such as core arguments versus stylistic refinements.
+First, we manipulated the perceived level of AI authorship using a quantitative ratio of sentences.
+While systematic, this does not account for the semantic weight of those sentences.
+For instance, a sentence articulating a core thesis carries more weight than one providing a minor detail; consequently, the perceived influence of AI likely varied depending on which specific sentences were highlighted.
+Future work should explore how reader perceptions are affected when AI contributes to different functional parts of a text, such as core arguments versus stylistic refinements.

-Second, our simulation of AI disclosure does not capture the full complexity of real-world human-AI writing collaborations.
-As suggested by prior work, a more nuanced representation would involve describing the nature of the collaboration, such as the types of prompts the author used, the kinds of assistance the AI provided, and how the author accepted, rejected, or modified the AI's suggestions~\cite{draxler2024ai, he2025contributions}.
-Future experiments should include these contribution-level descriptions to better model the diverse patterns of human-AI co-authorship.
+Second, our simulation of AI disclosure simplifies the complexity of real-world human-AI writing collaborations.
+As suggested by prior work, a more nuanced representation would involve describing the nature of the collaboration, such as the types of prompts used, the specific assistance provided by the AI, and how the author accepted, rejected, or modified those suggestions~\cite{draxler2024ai, he2025contributions, rae2024effects}.
+Future experiments should include these contribution-level descriptions to better model diverse patterns of human-AI co-authorship.

-Finally, our study was conducted exclusively with Japanese participants.
+Third, our study was conducted exclusively with Japanese participants.
 While our design was not language-specific, cultural norms surrounding communication, authenticity, and technology may influence how AI authorship is perceived.
-The generalizability of our findings to other linguistic and cultural contexts is therefore an open question.
-Cross-cultural comparative studies are needed to investigate how these nuanced social dynamics vary across different populations.
+The generalizability of our findings to other linguistic and cultural contexts remains an open question, and cross-cultural comparative studies are needed to investigate how these nuanced social dynamics vary across different populations.

 Finally, we assessed AI literacy as a static personal attribute.
 However, AI literacy and attitudes toward AI are likely to evolve over time.
 Future longitudinal research is necessary to determine whether our findings persist as AI technologies and user familiarity continue to mature.